46-neko/46-neko/README.md

   </a>
 </p>

-- 🔭 I’m currently working on a game and on my master's degree (and hacking stuff ofc)
+- 🔭 I’m currently working on a game and on my doctor degree (and hacking stuff ofc)
 - 🌱 I’m currently learning C/C++, Gamedev, Assembly, Hacking
 - 💬 Ask me about C and C++
 - ⚡ Fun fact: The first language I learned was Lua because >Valve